Samuel Bourne: Work in India

 He initially set up in partnership with an already established Calcutta photographer, William Howard.
 They moved up to Simla, where they established a new studio 'Howard & Bourne', to be joined in 1864 by Charles Shepherd, to form 'Howard, Bourne & Shepherd'.
 By 1866, after the departure of Howard, it became 'Bourne & Shepherd', which became the premier photographic studio in India, and until it closed in June 2016 was perhaps the world's oldest photographic business.
 Charles Shepherd evidently remained in Simla, to carry out the commercial and portrait studio work, and to supervise the printing and marketing of Bourne's landscape and architectural studies, whilst Bourne was away travelling around the sub-continent.

-Bourne spent six extremely productive years in India, and by the time he returned to England in January 1871, he had made approximately 2,200 fine images of the landscape and architecture of India and the Himalayas.
-Working primarily with a 10x12;inch plate camera, and using the complicated and laborious Wet Plate Collodion process, the impressive body of work he produced was always of superb technical quality and often of artistic brilliance.
-His ability to create superb photographs whilst travelling in the remotest areas of the Himalayas and working under the most exacting physical conditions, places him firmly amongst the very finest of nineteenth century travel photographers.
+Bourne spent six years in India, and by the time he returned to England in January 1871, he had made approximately 2,200 images of the landscape and architecture of India and the Himalayas.
+Working primarily with a 10x12;inch plate camera, and using the Wet Plate Collodion process.
+His ability to create photographs whilst travelling in the remotest areas of the Himalayas and working under exciting physical conditions, places him firmly amongst the very finest of nineteenth century travel photographers.

 On 29 July 1863, he left Simla on the first of his three major Himalayan photographic expeditions.
 With a retinue of some 30 porters to carry his equipment, he travelled across the Simla Hills to Chini, in the Valley of the Sutlej River, 160 miles north-east of Simla, and spent some time photographing in the Chini-Sutlej River area, before heading up to the borders of Spiti, and returning to Simla on 12 October 1863, with 147 fine negatives.

 In the following year, Bourne set out on another major trip, this time a nine-month trip to Kashmir.
 Leaving Lahore on 17 March, he journeyed north-east to Kangra and from there, via Byjnath, Holta, Dharmsala and Dalhousie, to Chamba.
 From there, he went on to Kashmir, arriving on the borders on 8 June; by the middle of the month had reached the Chenab Valley.
 The following weeks were spent photographing the scenery of Kashmir before proceeding to Srinagar, where he stopped for some weeks, sight seeing and photographing before continuing his journey on 15 September.
 The return journey took in the Sind Valley, Baramula, Murree, Delhi and Cawnpore (now Kanpur) before arriving in Lucknow on Christmas Eve 1864.